Latest Data Storage Trends for 2024

 Flash Storage

-Flash Storage sales were at the rise in 2018 as compared to 2017.
-It is estimated that its price will further go down, boosting its sales in 2019, as the technology is on the rise.
+Flash Storage sales were on the rise in 2024 as compared to previous years.
+It is estimated that its price will further go down, boosting its sales in 2019 as the technology is on the rise.

 Analytics